 Retired & Senior Volunteer Program (RSVP) in Nevada County

 Whether you’re interested in using your current skills or learning a new one, RSVP has over a hundred volunteer opportunities that span education, public service, working with seniors and children, and many more.
-If you are interested in any of the positions, email us at email@example.com or call between 9 a.m. and 2 p.m. weekdays at 530-271-0255.
+If you are interested in any of the positions, email us at firstname.lastname@example.org or call weekdays between 9 a.m. and 2 p.m. at 530-271-0255.
 RSVP is a program of the Corporation for National and Community Service and sponsored locally by the Agency on Aging Area 4.

 Be the eyes and ears of the community

 Become a police volunteer.
 The Grass Valley Police Department needs your help with various tasks for the department.
-Whether it’s car and foot patrol or traffic and crowd control for special events, act as “eyes and ears” to help keep our community safe.
+Whether its car and foot patrol or traffic and crowd control for special events, act as “eyes and ears” to help keep our community safe.
 Must be 18 years old, possess valid driver’s license, have no felony convictions, no warrants, and be ready to serve our community.
 Volunteers must complete a department background investigation.
 Shifts are four hours long with a commitment of 16 hours a month.